US stocks fall as technology companies lead a broad slide

 Investors were given another mixed bag of economic data to review as they try to gauge the economic recovery's path ahead amid the virus pandemic, inflation and other factors.

-The Commerce Department reported that retail sales rose 0.7% in August.
+The Commerce Department reported that retail sales rose 0.7% last month.
 Economists had expected a 0.85% contraction over concerns that people would have pulled back on spending as the highly contagious delta variant of COVID-19 prompts consumers to pull back on shopping.

 Consumers simply shifted spending to more online purchases and away from businesses that are still struggling to recover from the pandemic, including restaurants and other business that rely on in-person spending.